StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 To mitigate this, StackState allows configuration of a custom trust store.

+{% hint style="info" %}
+Note that self-signed certificates are not compatible with the [StackState Azure integration](/stackpacks/integrations/azure.md).
+{% endhint %}

 ## Create a custom trust store

 You need to have the custom TLS certificate available.
 If you don't have that, you will need to [retrieve it via the browser](self-signed-certificates.md#retrieve-certificate-via-the-browser).